bAndie91/tools/tabdata/index.md

     in a way that each cell goes under a new column corresponding to that cell's original row.
     _FIELD_ field's cells need to be unique within each groups.

-    If an unexpected value found during processing the 2nd row group an onwards, ie. a value which was not there in the first group, it won't be distibuted into the new column, since the header is already sent, but left in the original column just like **-u** option would not be in effect.
+    If an unexpected value found during processing the 2nd row group and onwards, ie. a value which was not there in the first group, it won't be distibuted into the new column, since the header is already sent, but left in the original column just like **-u** option would not be in effect.